psilons/pypigeonhole-build/README.md

 We exclude deployment because it varies too much to be predictable.

-We leave the compiling step out too.
+We leave the compiling step out too for the same reason.
+There could be C/C++ compiling, PyInstaller, Cython, etc.

 Our goals are: